 The calming mindfulness and compassion practices have helped me to improve my ability to listen and to heal relationships, manage physical health challenges such as chronic eczema, migraines, a ruptured cervical disc, a torn meniscus, and to heal from trauma such as the early loss of a parent to cancer.

 Mindfulness helps me to expand my ability for joy and to transform the negative emotions that so easily lead to endless cycles of rumination on the past or future catastrophizing.
 Practicing mindfulness helps me to allow everyday stress and pain that is part and parcel to the life cycle to waft through me more like a screen door rather than getting stuck and heaping more suffering onto the initial pain.
 Mindfulness creates a sense of spaciousness where we once were stuck and limited - Viktor E. Frankle, Austrian Physician and holocaust survivor, captures the essence of mindfulness with his quote:

 Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.

-Mindfulness is simply an awareness practice that bring us closer to our contemplative nature - it's not a religion or cult but can dovetail nicely with whatever spiritual practice you may or may not already have.
 Sessions are held at the Prairie House with lovely views of the prairie and Lake Sinissippi conveniently located 50 minutes equidistant between Milwaukee and Madison.

 For questions about specific wellness services or to discuss designing a wellness session for staff retreats please contact:

-Laurie Sullivan RYT, LMT, MD
+Laurie Sullivan HCI Certified Health and Life Coach, RYT, LMT, non-practicing MD